Intelligent Speed Assistance (ISA)

 ISA uses a speed sign-recognition video camera and/or GPS-linked speed limit data to advise drivers of the current speed limit and automatically limit the speed of the vehicle as needed.
-ISA systems do not automatically apply the brakes, but simply limit engine power preventing the vehicle from accelerating past the current speed limit unless overridden or switched off.
-The first vehicles with this kind of ISA system factory fitted have begun appearing on the market – helped in part by Euro NCAP’s decision to reward extra points for vehicles that include ISA.
+ISA systems do not automatically apply the brakes, but simply limit engine power preventing the vehicle from accelerating past the current speed limit unless overridden.
+Vehicles with this kind of ISA system factory fitted are already on sale – helped in part by Euro NCAP’s decision to reward extra points for vehicles that include ISA.

 The technology has also been boosted by the increasing use of hardware on vehicles such as GPS, front facing cameras and manual speed limiting systems.
 With this hardware already used by other systems on the vehicle, ISA becomes a simple matter of adding additional software.

 InfographicHow does ISA work, and how could it boost road safety?
 Download and share our infographic.
 Also available in French and Spanish.

 The importance of the adoption of the technology cannot be underestimated.
 ISA is expected to reduce collisions by 30% and deaths by 20%.

 ISA has been trialled in many member states, and while drivers take a short time to adjust to the technology, the majority appreciated it.
 One obvious benefit, as Ford has pointed out in a recent marketing campaign, is that it helps drivers avoid speeding tickets.